 The Light and Dark cards.

-Jerk Sue: Syaoran is a Deconstruction of this trope in his early appearances.
+Jerk Sue: Syaoran is a Deconstruction of this trope in his early appearances, implied to be because he came from a family where his prodigious magical talent led to him becoming arrogant and stuck-up.
 He's a jerk to Sakura, but she never calls him out for and still treats him like a friend.
 The result of which is that he's outright baffled by her behavior and changes because of it.

 Macekre: The English adaptation known as Cardcaptors was edited and modified in an attempt to downplay the cutesy shoujo factor and moderate it for easier audience consumption across the board.
 In addition to also being a shoddy attempt at doing so, it was not looked upon favorably by the original fans or many new ones; production and DVDs for the series stopped being made after it was noted the original version released at the same time sold much better.